auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 - ensure the Allowed Logout URLs are set properly
 - verify you saved your changes after entering your URLs

 Still having issues?
-Check out our <a href="https://auth0.com/docs" target="_blank">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank">community page</a> to get more help.
+Check out our <a href="https://auth0.com/docs" target="_blank" rel="noreferrer">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank" rel="noreferrer">community page</a> to get more help.
 :::
 ::::

 ## Show user profile information {{{ data-action=code data-code="App.js#32:34" }}}

 The `useAuth0` hook exposes a `user` object that contains information about the authenticated user.
-You can use this to access user profile information about the authenticated user that has been decoded from the <a href="https://auth0.com/docs/secure/tokens/id-tokens" target="_blank">ID token</a>.
+You can use this to access user profile information about the authenticated user that has been decoded from the <a href="https://auth0.com/docs/secure/tokens/id-tokens" target="_blank" rel="noreferrer">ID token</a>.

 If a user has not been authenticated, this property will be `null`.